StarRocks/starrocks/docs/loading/cloud_storage_load.md

 StarRocks supports using one of the following methods to load huge amounts of data from cloud storage: [Broker Load](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md) and [INSERT](../sql-reference/sql-statements/data-manipulation/insert.md).

 In v3.0 and earlier, StarRocks only supports Broker Load, which runs in asynchronous loading mode.
-After you submit a load job, StarRocks asynchronously runs the job, and you need to use the [SHOW LOAD](../sql-reference/sql-statements/data-manipulation/SHOW%20LOAD.md) statement or the `curl` command to check the result of the job.
+After you submit a load job, StarRocks asynchronously runs the job.
+You can use `SELECT * FROM information_schema.loads` to query the job result.
+This feature is supported from v3.1 onwards.
+For more information, see the "[View a load job](#view-a-load-job)" section of this topic.

 Broker Load ensures the transactional atomicity of each load job that is run to load multiple data files, which means that the loading of multiple data files in one load job must all succeed or fail.
 It never happens that the loading of some data files succeeds while the loading of the other files fails.